Trial Length, Pricing, and Rationally Inattentive Customers: Functional Form Free Results

-\end{proposition} This is a central result of the paper.
+\end{proposition} Equation~\eqref{eq:TFOC} states that the marginal inattentive revenue generated by a longer trial must be the same as the Lagrange–weighted marginal tightening of the participation constraint.
+This is a central result of our model.
 It establishes that the tension between exploiting consumer inattention and maintaining the attractiveness of the contract leads to a well-defined, finite optimal trial length.
 The firm's decision rule is to increase the trial length as long as the marginal benefit from higher inattentive revenue ($\partial \text{IR}/\partial T$) exceeds the marginal cost from the erosion of consumer utility (IR-Slack).
 At $T=0$, the marginal benefit is typically high.
-As $T$ becomes very large, attention sensitivity $\lambda(T)$ approaches zero, consumers anticipate a near-certain failure to cancel, and the IR-Slack becomes prohibitively large.
+As $T$ becomes very large, attention sensitivity $\tau(T)$ approaches zero, consumers anticipate a near-certain failure to cancel, and the IR-Slack becomes prohibitively large.
 The optimal $T^*$ is found where these two marginal effects are perfectly balanced.
 This provides a clear, micro-founded rationale for the intermediate trial lengths commonly observed in the market, a phenomenon that is difficult to explain solely through learning models.
 This prediction also aligns with recent field evidence from \citet{yoganarasimhan2023design}, who find that for a SaaS product, shortening a trial from 30 days to 7 days actually \emph{increased} the subscription rate, suggesting the 30-day trial was already beyond the optimal length, consistent with our model's prediction of an interior optimum.

-\begin{proposition}[Uniform Attention Boost] Consider an exogenous shock that makes attention uniformly cheaper, modeled as a shift in the attention sensitivity function from $\lambda(T)$ to $\lambda'(T)=\gamma\lambda(T)$ with $\gamma>1$.
+\begin{proposition}[Uniform Attention Boost] Consider an exogenous shock that makes attention uniformly cheaper, modeled as a shift in the attention sensitivity function from $\tau(T)$ to $\tau'(T)=\gamma\tau(T)$ with $\gamma>1$.
 For any given contract $(T,P)$: \begin{enumerate} \item Aggregate consumer utility $U(T,P)$ weakly increases, i.e., \(U(T,P;\gamma)\ge U(T,P;1)\). \item The firm's inattentive revenue $\text{IR}(T,P)$ strictly decreases (unless $q^{*}=1$ initially).
 That is, \(\IR(T,P;\gamma)\le \IR(T,P;1)\), with strict inequalities except when \(q^{*}=1\). \end{enumerate} \end{proposition}

 This proposition can be interpreted as analyzing the static effects of a pro-consumer policy like a "click-to-cancel" law or a technological innovation like a popular subscription management app.
 Such a change represents a clear welfare gain for consumers at a fixed contract.
 It lowers their cognitive costs of managing subscriptions and reduces the likelihood of costly mistakes, thereby increasing their expected utility from any given offer.
 For the firm, however, the immediate effect is negative on the inattention margin.
 The policy or technology directly undermines the firm's ability to profit from consumer forgetfulness.
 This sets up a natural conflict of interest: firms may have an incentive to lobby against such regulations or design their platforms to be incompatible with third-party management tools, while consumer advocacy groups would champion them.
 This proposition provides the static foundation for the full equilibrium analysis of policy effects in \Cref{sec:shannon}.